mauliamrutiya25-netizen/Personal-Expense-Tracker/README.md

 ---

 ## ⭐ Support
--If you like this project, give it a ⭐ on GitHub!
+If you like this project, give it a ⭐ on GitHub!

 ---

 ## 👨‍💻 Author
--Mauli Amrutiya
+Mauli Amrutiya